-VAUCANSON can read automata in two formats: FSM XML (the default format), or the textual format of OPENFST.
-It can write automata in these formats, as well as in the 'dot' format that can then be used for graphical output afterwards.
+VAUCANSON can read automata in two formats: FSMXML (the default format), or in a textual format, called fsm and which is close to the one used in OPENFST.
+It can write automata in these two formats, as well as in the 'dot' format that can then be used for graphical output afterwards.